Keywords to Clicks: Using SEO Writing to Boost Social Media

 But as much as there’s great emphasis now for this online strategy, the truth is that content marketing fails happen.
 And when they do, the business is drastically affected.
 The good news is that often, these marketing fails can be addressed early on — especially when you know what to look for.
 By learning how to identify potential causes of failure, you can strategically make adjustments, turn things around, and drive your efforts to the path of success.

-If you’ve partnered with a content marketing agency, you should be able to evaluate your initiatives every now and then and determine how effective they are.
+If you’ve partnered with a digital marketing agency, you should be able to evaluate your initiatives every now and then and determine how effective they are.
 In this article, we’ll be tackling what good content marketing is and why some executions fail.

 In a nutshell, good content marketing considers three important factors: